 The ARB must notify you 15 days before your hearing of the date, time, place and subject matter of the hearing and of your right to a postponement.

-At least 14 days before the ARB hearing, the appraisal district must send you copies of Property Taxpayer Remedies and the ARB hearing procedures and notify you about your right to inspect documentation and information the appraisal district will use at the hearing.
+At least 14 days before the ARB hearing, the appraisal district must send you copies of Property Taxpayer Remedies and the ARB hearing procedures and notify you about your right to copy and inspect documentation and information the appraisal district will use at the hearing.

-When protesting, you or your agent may appear in person, offer evidence or argument by affidavit without appearing in person, or you may appear by telephone conference call to offer argument and offer evidence by affidavit.
+When protesting, you or your agent may appear in person, offer evidence or argument by affidavit without appearing in person, or you may appear by telephone conference call or videoconference to offer argument and offer evidence by affidavit.

 If you send someone in your place, you must give written authorization to the person to represent you before the ARB.
 You may use the Comptroller’s Appointment of Agent for Property Taxes (PDF) form to notify the appraisal district that you authorize someone to appear on your behalf.
 No form is necessary if you are designating an attorney, mortgage lender, employee, or a person who is simply acting as a courier.